johnrizzo1/ds-koans/README.md

 3. **Complete all koans** in a notebook before moving on
 4. **Review as needed** - Revisit earlier koans if concepts are unclear
 5. **Check progress regularly** - Celebrate your achievements!
+6. **Lean on Level 6** before advanced optimization to refresh calculus intuition

 ## 💡 Tips for Success